bitwalk123/alpine-jp/README.md

 # alpine-jp

-Setup script for building Japanese environment on Alpine Linux.
+Setup scripts for building Japanese environment on Alpine Linux.

+At this moment, a script for Xfce desktop environment for Japanese is available, which is confirmed with Alpine Linux 3.19.1.